How big unions smooth the way for Amazon worker protests

 Employees in at least 11 states this year have voiced their concerns and staged actions to highlight a variety of purported workplace deficiencies, allegations the company has denied.

-Supporting these Amazon workers are labor groups and unions eager to penetrate the Seattle-based behemoth after years of failed attempts to unionize its operations.
+Supporting these Amazon workers are labour groups and unions eager to penetrate the Seattle-based behemoth after years of failed attempts to unionise its operations.

-Most unions acknowledged their long odds at organizing Amazon using traditional tactics such as holding meetings and gauging interest.
-Legal hurdles to unionizing the company's workplaces and mounting elections are steep.
+Most unions acknowledged their long odds at organising Amazon using traditional tactics such as holding meetings and gauging interest.
+Legal hurdles to unionising the company's workplaces and mounting elections are steep.
 For now, many groups said, they are showing workers how to harness public opinion to shame Amazon into granting concessions.

-Cities and states including Seattle, San Francisco, California, Arkansas and Missouri raised their minimum wages as did some large U.S. employers, including Amazon, which attributed its pay hikes to a tight labor market as well as pressure from lawmakers and labor groups.
+Cities and states including Seattle, San Francisco, California, Arkansas and Missouri raised their minimum wages as did some large U.S. employers, including Amazon, which attributed its pay hikes to a tight labour market as well as pressure from lawmakers and labour groups.

-In labor's latest efforts targeting Amazon, organizations are helping workers create online petitions, connect with elected officials, contact media and file labor complaints with the United States Occupational Safety and Health Administration.
+In labour's latest efforts targeting Amazon, organizations are helping workers create online petitions, connect with elected officials, contact media and file labour complaints with the United States Occupational Safety and Health Administration.
 The initiative puts public pressure on Amazon to respond, several groups said, while laying the groundwork for unions to recruit card-carrying members in the future.

 "We expect that there will be more push for unionization when we get to the other side of this," said Stuart Applebaum, president of RWDSU.